PatrikoPy/A_star_algorithm/README.md

 The A star algorithm - finding a path in the grid square map.
 Grid: field available = 0, obstacle = 5, outcome track = 3

-!! .bat file require change of path before executing
+!!
+Before executing .bat file edit path.